TCascais/TeamLeader/README.md

 ```

 ### Tools used
+Tools: </br>
-The only tool that has been used was PHPUnit for the unit tests.
+- PHPUnit for unit testing
+- Draw.io for the classdiagram